 Miniature circuit breakers, aka standard circuit breakers, have two ways to trip the circuit:

-- Thermal Overload: a thermal overload occurs when a gradual rise in both temperature and amperage occurs between 100% and 135% of the circuit’s capacity.
+• Thermal Overload: a thermal overload occurs when the temperature and amperage in a circuit increase.
+This happens when the circuit is at 100% to 135% of its capacity.
 For example, a thermal overload on the 20amp breaker occurs at 27 amps.
-A 60 amp breaker would experience a thermal overload at 81 amps.
+A 60-amp breaker would experience a thermal overload at 81 amps.

-- Magnetic Trip: a magnetic trip occurs when a sudden surge of current hits the circuit.
-The magnetic contacts separate when this occurs immediately tripping the breaker and de-energizing the circuit.
+• Magnetic Trip: a magnetic trip occurs when a sudden surge of electrical current hits the circuit.
+When this happens, the magnetic contacts separate.
+This immediately trips the breaker and turns off the circuit.

-- Combination Arc-Fault Circuit Interrupter(CAFCI) is much like the arc-fault breakers but they will trip for both series and parallel arcs.
+• Combination Arc-Fault Circuit Interrupter(CAFCI) is like arc-fault breakers.
+It trips for both series and parallel arcs.

-- Ground Fault Circuit Interrupter (GFCI) is a miniature circuit breaker that detects electrical imbalances across the hot and neutral wires which occur when electricity exits the circuit in an unnatural way.
+• Ground Fault Circuit Interrupter (GFCI) is a small type of circuit breaker.
+It detects electrical imbalances across the hot and neutral wires.
+These imbalances happen when electricity unnaturally leaves the circuit.

 Other lesser-known types of circuit breakers include shunt breakers and smart breakers.

-Shunt breakers allow circuits to trip remotely, such as the other side of a room.
-An example of this is a breaker that controls an oversized hood and suppression system in restaurant kitchens where the breaker needs to be tripped remotely in the event of a fire.
+Shunt breakers allow circuits to trip, such as the other side of a room.
+In restaurant kitchens, a breaker controls a big hood and suppression system.
+If someone far away trips the breaker, it can stop a fire.

-Smart breakers allow a monitoring station to monitor and remotely control breakers through low-voltage wiring.
-An example of this includes where Big Box stores, for example, can receive notifications of electrical power outages in a location thousands of miles away.
+Smart breakers allow a monitoring station to control breakers through low-voltage wiring.
+Like others, Big Box stores can receive notifications of power outages from far away.

 How do Circuit Breakers Function?